Mustafa's Photo

 Timeline

-UX Design process is not a linear process.
+The UX design process is not linear.

 More Info